YU000jp/logseq-plugin-weekdays-and-weekends/readme.md

 ![someautomaticmarkdownlink (9)](https://user-images.githubusercontent.com/111847207/233831285-ee263e62-31e4-4d89-8403-7b6e8ae57dc3.gif)

-## Feature
+## Function

-- When rendering is executed, the template is reflected.
-Like regular templates, it can also be called manually at any time.
+- On pages other than journal, rendering waits.
+When loaded as today's journal, the designated template is reflected.
+And, as usual, the template can be called manually at any time.

 ## Setup 🖥️